uadmin/uadmin/docs/tutorial/part7.rst

 uAdmin Tutorial Part 7 - Introduction to API
 ============================================
-In this part, we will discuss about establishing a connection to the API, setting the path name, and getting the todo list data in the API Handler using JSON.
+In this part, we will discuss about establishing a connection to the API, setting the URL path name, and getting the todo list data in the API Handler using JSON.

 Create a file named api.go inside the api folder with the following codes below: